 This paper investigates the interplay of trade and terrorism externalities under free trade between a developed nation that exports a manufactured good to and imports a primary product from a developing nation.
 A terrorist organization targets both nations and reduces its attacks in response to a nation’s defensive counterterrorism efforts, while transferring some of its attacks abroad.
-Terms-of-trade considerations lead the developed nation to raise its counterterrorism level beyond the “small-country” level, thus compounding its over provision of these measures.
+Terms-of-trade considerations lead the developed nation to raise its counterterrorism level beyond the “small-country” level, thus compounding its overprovision of these measures.
 By contrast, the developing nation limits its defensive countermeasures below that of the small-country level.
+This asymmetry is a novel finding.
 The analysis is extended to include proactive countermeasures to weaken the terrorist group.
-Again, the developed country raises its efforts owing to the terms-of-trade externality, which now opposes the under provision associated with proactive efforts.
-A second extension allows for several developing country exporters of the primary product.
+Again, the developed country raises its efforts owing to the terms-of-trade externality, which now opposes the underprovision associated with proactive efforts.
+A sec ond extension allows for several developing-country exporters of the primary product.